The Museum has updated cleaning procedures and various aspects of the Museum visit in response to recommendations from the CDC and WHO.

 Food is restricted within the Museum at this time.

 We accept Visa, MasterCard, American Express, Discover Card and Museum issued gift certificates.
 At this time, we DO NOT accept cash.

 Gift Certificates can be purchased in our gift shop or over the phone at 404.527.3693.

 Regular handwashing with soap and water is highly recommended, but the Museum offers 13 hand sanitizing stations throughout the Museum.

-The Museum is closed on Thanksgiving Day and Christmas Day.
-We close at 1 PM on Christmas Eve.
+The Museum is closed on Thanksgiving Day, Christmas Eve, and Christmas Day.
 The Museum is closed to general admission on New Year’s Eve, advance ticket purchase is required for our New Year’s Eve Bubble Bash.
 Check website before visiting for any closure information.

 Swearing, inappropriate and offensive language are not permitted in the Museum… little ears are always listening.
 Printed shirts with inappropriate material are also not permitted inside the Museum.